Lazy Sunday (The Lonely Island song): Cultural influence

 "Lazy Sunday" is considered to have helped turn around Saturday Night Lives declining performance prior to 2005.
 Thanks to "Lazy Sunday"'s initial iTunes success, Apple announced they had licensed several archived Saturday Night Live sketches to offer for download in January 2006.

 The viral success of the video is widely credited as having been the tipping-point for YouTube's success.
 The video-hosting site had gone online five months earlier, in July 2005.
-The rap video was the first television clip to go viral on the site, and in the week of its upload, the website traffic went up 83-percent.
+The rap video was the first television clip to go viral on the site, and in the week of its upload, the website traffic went up 83 percent.

-The video also spawned dozens of response videos, including a West Coast response by actor Mark Feuerstein, an English response by comedian Sam Baron, an Australian response about lawn bowls, a song that defended the honor of the Midwest called "Lazy Muncie," and "Lazy Ramadi," a song by two US Army SSGs based in Ramadi, Iraq.
-In "The Merger", an episode of the television series The Office, Michael Scott makes an orientation film called "Lazy Scranton" for the Stamford employees who were transferred to Scranton.
+The video also spawned dozens of response videos, including a West Coast response by actor Mark Feuerstein, an English response by comedian Sam Baron, an Australian response about lawn bowls, a song that defended the honor of the Midwest called "Lazy Muncie," and "Lazy Ramadi," a song by two US Army soldiers based in Ramadi, Iraq.
+In "The Merger", an episode of the television series The Office, Michael Scott makes an orientation film "Lazy Scranton" for employees who were transferred to Scranton.
 Starring Michael and Dwight, the video uses the same music, rap style, and camera effects used in the "Lazy Sunday" video.
 In the feature film Epic Movie, the character Captain Jack Swallows (a reference to Jack Sparrow from the Pirates of the Caribbean film franchise) breaks out in a rap called "Lazy Pirate Day"; the song is reminiscent of "Lazy Sunday" both visually and musically.
 Swallows is played by Darrell Hammond, a long-time performer on Saturday Night Live.